 Q8.
 What is the difference between Switch, Routers, and Hub?

 A Switch is used to receive the signal to create a frame.
 It forwards the packets between various LAN segments.
 It is the platform for packet control when the data is sent at a Data Link layer or Network layer of the OSI model.
 It supports a single broadcast domain and multiple collision domains.

-The router is a networking gateway device that is used to forward data packets to the computer networks.
-A router is connected by at least a single LAN with its IP address or with LAN or WAN.
+The router is a networking gateway device that is used to forward data packets to computer networks.
+At least a single LAN connects a router with its IP address or with LAN or WAN.
 A router supports two broadcast domains.

-In the hub, if anything comes in its port then it sends it out to the others.
-It is less expensive and least complicated.
+If anything comes in its port in the hub, it sends it out to the others.
+It is less expensive and the least complicated.
 It has a single collision domain and a single broadcast domain.

 Q9.
 What are the different types of network in CCNA?